Kasrils held many posts both before and after the first fully democratic elections in South Africa in 1994:

-Born in 1936 in Kilmarnock, Scotland, Eleanor moved with her family to Durban where her father became a bookseller.
+Born in 1936 in Kilmarnock, Scotland, Eleanor’s family moved to Durban where her father became a bookseller.
 As a Scottish-South African anti-apartheid activist she created ANC cells in Scotland and opposed the activities of the UK government in Africa in the 1980s.
-Eleanor joined the Congress of Democrats in the aftermath of the 1960 Sharpeville massacre, where police shot dead 69.
-Educated in Durban she married and divorced by the age of 24 and raised Bigrid, a daughter from her first marriage.
+Eleanor joined the Congress of Democrats (COD) in the aftermath of the 1960 Sharpeville Massacre, where police shot dead 69.
+Educated in Durban, Eleanor was married and divorced by the age of 24 and raised Bigrid, a daughter from her first marriage.

-Held at Fort Napier – an asylum in Natal – she planned her escape with care.
-First she went on a hunger strike for six days and then she faked a mental breakdown.
+Held at Fort Napier Hospital – an asylum in Natal – Eleanor planned her escape with care.
+First she went on a hunger strike for six days, and then she faked a mental breakdown.
 With a scarf over her head, she calmly walked out of Fort Napier through a gate left unlocked by a sympathetic nurse.
 At a safe house, she cropped her hair and dressed as a boy.
 She met up with Ronnie and they decided to try to make it to the Botswana border.
 Ronnie dressed as a prosperous businessman, while Eleanor put on traditional Muslim garb.
-Driven by a veteran of the escape route they traveled with two other passengers to lend authenticity to the group.
+Driven by a veteran of the escape route, they traveled with two other passengers to lend authenticity to the group.

 They avoided border patrols until they reached their cross-over point, where a ladder was waiting to get them over the fence.
 As they were saying goodbye, Eleanor spotted a dust cloud in the distance, on the South African side of the border.
 They hid behind boulders as a police car roared past.
-Then, staggering under the weight of their luggage – with Eleanor’s brown face cream beginning to streak in the heat – the couple made it over the fence into the British Protectorate, where they received political asylum.
+Then, staggering under the weight of their luggage, the couple made it over the fence into the British Protectorate and political asylum.